faaheem13/tp/docs/UserGuide.md

 ### Deleting an attendance record: `dela`

-Deletes the specified attendance date from all the student's list of attendance records in studentId book.
+Deletes the specified attendance date from all the student's list of attendance records in StudentBook.

 ![delete_attendance_command](images/delete_attendance_command.png)